Two Year Recruitment Process

 Will Peninsula Foundation School be holding an open day?

-Yes - The Peninsula Foundation School will host a Welcome Event on Wednesday 15th March 2023.
+Yes - The Peninsula Foundation School will host a Welcome Event on 10th March 2025.
 Previous attendees have found attending our Welcome Event really useful.
-To view their feedback and find out more about this open day please read our Welcome Event Evaluation Report on last year's event.

 How will applicants be matched to a programme?

-As a Peninsula trainee you will be matched to a two year fixed foundation programme and will know the trust and programme for F1 and F2, at the point of recruitment.
+In the Peninsula Foundation School you will be matched to a two year fixed foundation programme and will know the trust and programme for F1 and F2, at the point of recruitment.
+We currently offer a F2 Swaps Process details of the current offer are available on our F2 Swaps Policy page but this is reviewed every year and is subject to change

 Will Peninsula be honouring linked applications in phase 2 (matching to programme/Trust)?